Have you ever wondered what body armor can protect you from? If it can stop a bullet, what else can it stop?

 Even where wearing body armor is legal, you’re probably going to attract a lot of unwanted attention if you’re running around town wearing heavy body armor.
 People are likely to treat you as if you’re going to commit a crime or have committed a crime if it’s obvious that you’re wearing armor.

-Backpack body armor is a great way to carry concealed armor!
+Backpack body armor is a great way to carry concealed armor without having to wear it all day long.

 I’d recommend wearing concealable body armor if this is something you’re looking to avoid.